 If your Apple Watch is syncing data into the "Health" app on your iPhone, and you see a heart measurement taken today, then make sure Cardiogram has permissions to receive your health data from the "Health" app:

 1) Open the "Settings" app on your iPhone.

 2) Tap on "Health"

 4) Under apps, tap on "Cardiogram."

 5) Make sure every Category is turned on for Cardiogram.
 Similar to the photo below.

 If those steps do not work, you can resync data from Apple Health to Cardiogram with these steps:

-1) In the Cardiogram app, tap the top-left circle icon to open the Settings sidebar.
+1) In the Cardiogram app, tap the three lines in the top left corner to open the Settings sidebar.

 3) Tap "Resync Data".